mkapur/sab-2021-doc/_main.knit.md

 All externally estimated model parameters, (a) weight-length relationship, (b) maturity schedule, and (c) fecundity relationships remained unchanged from the 2019 benchmark assessment.
 As in previous assessments, growth and natural mortality were estimated using sex-specific relationships.
 Uncertainty in recruitment was included by estimating a full time-series of deviations from the stock-recruitment curve.
 The ‘one-way-trip’ nature of the time-series does not facilitate estimation of the steepness parameter (h) of the stock-recruitment relationship.
 Therefore, h was fixed at 0.7, similar to values used on other groundfish stock assessments, and was explored via sensitivity analysis in 2019; we explore information regarding $h$ via likelihood profiles.
 During the 2019 assessment, a vast number of historical management actions were evaluated and condensed to a subset that were most likely to have had a direct influence on fishery behavior (either sorting and retention, selectivity, or both).
 These time periods were used to define time blocks to reduce the complexity of selectivity and retention parameterizations.
 The 2019 benchmark assessment utilized the same general structure as the 2011 assessment, with the addition of full retention for the trawl fishery after the implementation of the IFQ program in 2011.

-During the exploration of recent data for this update assessment, modelers identified a large influx of younger, small fish observable in the age compositions of commercially landed catch, which was also visible in the discard length compositions of those commercial fleets (Figure \ref{fig:discard_fit}).
-This latter dataset was not used in the 2019 benchmark, nor were any commercial length compositions, due to conflicts between the age and length data.
-Absent the data or structural flexibility to account for increased discarding, a model that conformed to the Terms of Reference (TOR) for an update assessment was unable to satisfactorily fit to the composition data from the two commercial fleets (Figures \ref{fig:torafleet1agecomps} and \ref{fig:torafleet3agecomps}) nor the WCGBTS survey (Figure \ref{fig:torafleet8lencomps}), and greatly overestimated the 2019 index (Figure \ref{fig:torapanel}).
-This misfit was driven by increases in discard ratios in recent years, particularly in the trawl survey, for which the discard ratio nearly quadrupled between 2018 and 2019 (Figure \ref{fig:discard_fit}).
-Because the TOR model estimates retention for both fisheries in a single timeblock from 2011 onward, the discard data forced the model to generate many small fish, thus overestimating the index of abundance, the frequency of young and/or small individuals, and distorting the recruitment pattern.

-We rectify the lack of fit to the data found in the TOR model by re-introducing the discard length compositions and time-blocking the retention curve to include a new block for the final two years of the model period (2019-2020; the benchmark model's terminal period for retention selectivity ran from 2011-2017).
-This adjustment resolved the aforementioned model fit issues (Figures   \ref{fig:torcfleet8lencomps}-\ref{fig:basepanel}), and is hereafter presented as the "base model".
+\changesmade

 Aging error, both precision and accuracy, was extensively investigated during the 2011 assessment but remains unresolved given the lack of an age validation study for sablefish.
 The age error analysis for this assessment used the same software and methods as the 2019 assessment, and the 2015 update and 2011 assessment before it.
 The larger number of between-lab reads from the AFSC and the NWFSC available for the 2019 assessment showed a small amount of variability between laboratories.
 Therefore, the analysis used the between-lab reads as well as the double reads from the NWFSC, treating them both as unbiased but potentially non-linearly variable.
 The age imprecision was such that by age 50 observed ages could differ from true ages by up to 16-17 years.
 The potential for underestimating or overestimating the age of the oldest fish still remains, and thus, the potential for aging bias remains a source of uncertainty.

 ## Stock Biomass and Dynamics{-}
 During the first half of the 20th century it is estimated that sablefish were exploited at relatively modest levels.
 Modest catches continued until the 1960s, along with a higher frequency of above average, but uncertain, estimates of recruitment through the 1970s.
-The spawning stock biomass increased during the 1940s to 1970s.
-Subsequently, biomass is estimated to have declined between the mid-1970s and the early 2010s, with the largest peaks in harvests during the 1970s followed by harvests that were, on average, higher than pre-1970s harvest through the 2000s.
-At the same time, there were a higher frequency of generally lower than average recruitments from the 1980s forward.
-Despite estimates of harvest rates that were largely below overfishing rates from the 1990s forward and a few high recruitments from the 1980s forward, the spawning biomass has only recently begun to increase.
-This stock assessment does suggest spawner per recruitment rates higher than the target during some years from the 1990s forward for two reasons.
+The spawning stock biomass increased during the mid-1950s to mid-1970s.
+Subsequently, biomass is estimated to have declined between the mid-1970s and the early 2010s, with the largest harvests occurring during the 1970s followed by harvests that were, on average, higher than pre-1970s harvest through the 2000s.
+Despite estimates of harvest rates that were right around the target in the 1980s and 1990s and largely below overfishing rates from the 1990s forward coupled with a few high recruitments from the 1980s forward, the spawning biomass has only recently begun to increase.
+A period of low recruitment from 2001-2012 corresponds to with the decrease in harvest rates, restricting the rate of recovery.
+This stock assessment does suggest spawner per recruitment rates higher than the target during some years from the 1990s (as well as back to the 1970s) forward for two reasons.
 First, there have been many years with lower than expected recruitment.
-Second, stock assessment estimates of unfished spawning biomass have been steadily declining in each subsequent assessment since 2007.
+Second, stock assessment estimates of unfished spawning biomass have been steadily declining in each subsequent assessment prior to this update since 2007.
 Estimates of unfished biomass scale catch advice.

 Although the relative trend in spawning biomass is robust to uncertainty in the leading model parameters, the productivity of the stock is uncertain due to confounding of natural mortality, absolute stock size, and productivity.
-The estimates of uncertainty around the point estimate of unfished stock size are large, suggesting that the unfished spawning biomass could range from just under 107,748 mt to 230,002 mt.
-The point estimate of 2021 spawning biomass from the base model is 97,802, however, the ∼95% interval ranges broadly from 40,802–154,801 mt.
+The estimates of uncertainty around the point estimate of unfished stock size are large, suggesting that the unfished spawning biomass could range from just under 108,000 mt to 230,000 mt.
+The point estimate of 2021 spawning biomass from the base model is 97,801.9, however, the ∼95% interval ranges broadly from 40,802–154,801 mt.
 The point estimate of 2021 spawning biomass relative to an unfished state (i.e., depletion) from the base model is 57.9% of unexploited levels (∼95\% interval: 38.4%-77.5%).

 \begingroup\fontsize{10}{12}\selectfont
 \begingroup\fontsize{10}{12}\selectfont